 - Regular APR after the intro period — Compare post-intro rates carefully.
 A longer intro period means little if the rate that follows is unusually high.

-- Rewards — Some 0% APR cards also earn cash back or points on purchases, adding ongoing value beyond the intro period.
+- Rewards — Some 0% intro APR cards also earn cash back or points on purchases, adding ongoing value beyond the intro period.

-Types of 0% APR Cards
+Types of 0% Intro APR Cards

 Purchase-focused cards are best for financing a large planned expense interest-free — appliances, home improvements, medical bills.
 You make purchases and repay over the intro period without accruing interest.